-Muller had a little stint in Australia in 2014 which included self-made work called Pop-up Cabaret as well as teaching at Mad Dance House in Brisbane.
+Muller also had a little stint in Australia in 2014 which included self-made work called Pop-up Cabaret as well as teaching at Mad Dance House in Brisbane.
 Namib Insider sat down with Muller to talk dance, dance and more dance…

 How does a normal day for you start?